nishanthdass/RAG-fact-checker/README.md

 ## Introduction

-This application is a tech demo that leverages **Retrieval-Augmented Generation (RAG)** to detect misinformation in political speeches, rallies, and debates in real-time.
+This application leverages **Retrieval-Augmented Generation (RAG)** to detect misinformation in political speeches, rallies, and debates in real-time.
 By integrating advanced speech-to-text processing, speaker verification, and large language models, the tool provides instant insights into the accuracy of statements made by political figures.

 ## Features

-- **Real-Time Speech Processing**: Converts live video streams or MP4 files into text using WhisperX API.
+- **Real-Time Speech Processing and Speaker Diarization**: Converts live video streams or MP4 files into text using WhisperX API.
-- **Speaker Diarization and Identification**: Identifies and verifies speakers using PyAnnote Audio and embeddings of known 2024 political candidates.
+- **Speaker Verification**: Verifies speakers by creating embeddings of known 2024 political candidates using PyAnnote Audio.
 - **Dynamic Data Collection**: Continuously scrapes official websites for new transcripts, press releases, and policy documents.
 - **RAG Implementation**: Uses Retrieval-Augmented Generation to compare spoken content against a vector database for misinformation detection.
 - **Embeddings and Vector Database**: Stores and retrieves data efficiently using OpenAI Embeddings API and PGVector.